 3. He reveals what Jesus deserves from us.
-Note how the Father interrupted Peter: "This is my Son, whom I love.
+Notice how the Father interrupted Peter, and then gave him a strong exhortation, saying, "This is my beloved Son.
 Listen to Him!"

-Listen to Him.
 Ponder that command.
-It's the key to successful living.
+It's the key to a joyful, God-pleasing life.
 Don't do your own thing.
+Listen to Him.
 Listen to Jesus.

-It's significant that the Father put the disciples' attention, not on the spectacular visual effects of His Son but on His Word.
+It's significant that the Father put the disciples' attention, not on the spectacular works of His Son, but on His Word.
 "Hear Him!"
 He said.

 Wiersbe rightly points out, "The memory of visions will fade, but the unchanging Word abides forever.
 The glorious vision was not an end in itself; it was God's way of confirming the Word."

-A lot of folks keep looking for the spectacular.
-They want mountain-top transfiguration events.
-But God didn't promise to duplicate that experience, not for the disciples or for us.
+A lot of Christians these days keep looking for the spectacular.
+They want transfiguration-like mountain-top events.
+But God didn't promise to duplicate that experience, not for the first disciples, nor for us.
 What He told them (and us) is that we need something more than experiences.
 We need to listen to His Son.
-Wiersbe's reminder is essential, "Discipleship is not built on spectacular visions but on the inspired, unchanging Word of God."
+Wiersbe's reminder is essential, "Discipleship is not built on spectacular visions but on the inspired, unchanging Word of God."12